Egypt acts on border region as Israel tensions linger

 On Sunday evening Egypt's state media reported that Israeli President Shimon Peres had expressed his regrets over the Egyptian deaths in a phone call with the Egyptian ambassador to Tel Aviv, Yasser Reda.

-Peres held a Ramadan dinner earlier on Sunday for senior Arab officials at his home in Jerusalem, where he told Egyptian diplomat Mustafa al-Kuni he had great respect for the Egyptian people, according to the Israeli Ynet news website.
+Peres held a Ramadan dinner earlier on Sunday for senior Arab officials at his home in Jerusalem where he told Egyptian diplomat Mustafa al-Kuni, that he has great respect for the Egyptian people, according to Israeli Ynet news website.

-The Egyptian state news agency said Peres had apologised to the Egyptian ambassador but that was not confirmed by Israel.
+The Egyptian state news agency said Peres had apologized to the Egyptian ambassador but that was not confirmed by Israel.

-In a live interview with Israel's Channel 2 television on Monday, Israeli Defence Minister Ehud Barak said, "I did not apologise to Egypt."
-He said he had taken what he saw as a "necessary step" to ease tensions with Cairo and that Israel's investigation of the incident was not yet complete.

 It was not clear whether Egypt had followed through on its decision to withdraw its ambassador from Israel.

-The Palestinian Maan News said on Monday that the head of Egypt's military council Mohamed Hussein Tantawi had overruled a cabinet decision to recall the ambassador.
+The Palestinian Maan News said on Monday that the head of Egypt's military council Mohamed Hussein Tantawi had overruled a cabinet decision to recall Egypt's ambassador to Israel.

 The Israeli military killed the leadership of the faction it said was responsible for the attack near Eilat in an air strike in Gaza on Thursday, and launched more than a dozen more raids on Friday.
 Medical officials say at least 15 Palestinians were killed, including five civilians, three of them children.

-Israel said it was acting in self-defence and did not rule out further action to prevent the launch of rockets and missiles against Israeli cities.
+Israel said it was acting in self-defense and did not rule out further action to prevent the launch of rockets and missiles against Israeli cities.

 RESTIVE SINAI